romevang/Breakout-Room-Project/README.md

 ```
 npm run devStart
 ```
 Keep terminal window open and the server will start listening for connections.
+Via your web browser, type the address specified above: ```localhost:8080/``` as an example and your room should load.